galderz/fibula-show/2406-team/README.md

 # Summary

-Fibula allows you to run JMH benchmarks as GraalVM native executables, combining two Quarkus microservices and reusing JMH APIs.
+Fibula allows you to run JMH benchmarks as GraalVM native executables.

 # Origin